ansys/pyaedt-examples/examples/03-high_frequency/multiphysics/index.rst

 Multiphysics
 ~~~~~~~~~~~~

-These examples use PyAEDT to show some multiphysics examples
+These examples use PyAEDT to show some multiphysics applications.

 .. nbgallery::